tursky/.environment/manjaro/ui/.workspace/readme.md

 ```
 echo "
 # Environment presets
-alias envi='~/.workspace/make.sh'" >> ~/.bashrc
+alias workspace='~/.workspace/make.sh'" >> ~/.bashrc
 ```

-3. Enter `envi` in the terminal to initiate a dialogue with the machine.
+3. Enter `workspace` in the terminal to initiate a dialogue with the machine.
 Follow the instructions:

 ![](usage.png)